Info for companies about cosmetics

 Qualitative specification

-The health safety of cosmetic products may be compromised by a variety of pathogenic agents.
-The indicator germs described below serve as an orientation for assessment.
-If there is sufficient suspicion, other pathogens should also be tested on a case-by-case basis.
+The health safety of cosmetic products can be jeopardised by a large number of pathogens.
+The indicator microorganisms described below serve as an orientating assessment.
+If there is sufficient suspicion, other pathogens should also be tested for on a case-by-case basis.
 The following specific microorganisms must not be detectable: Pseudomonas aeruginosa, Staphylococcus aureus, Candida albicans, Escherichia coli.

 Preservation